Essenceia/blake2_asic/README.md

 ```

 For linting the FPGA design including the FPGA specific wrapping logic use `lint_fpga`.
-This linting is done independantly of any FPGA tooling and requires only `verilator`.
+This linting is done independantly of any FPGA tooling and requires only `verilator/iverilog`.
-The modules contained in the `lib` folder will be used a models for the FPGA specific macros such as
+and uses the content of the `lib` as models for the FPGA specific macros such as
 `PLLE_BASE`.
 ```
 make lint_fpga